-A breakdown of the number of households by household size for Orland is shown in Figure 75: Household Size, 2019.
-Most households fall into the size categories of two persons per household, and four or more persons per household, each with about one-third of all households.
+A breakdown of the number of households by household size for Orland is shown in Figure 84: Household Size, 2020.
+Most households fall into the size categories of one person per household and two persons per household, each with about one-quarter of all households.
+Large person households, which is considered to be 5 or more persons, makes up approximately 21% of the City's households.

-Figure 75: Household Size, 2019
+Figure 84: Household Size, 2020